pwnfoo/fedstats-gsoc/README.md

 `--output / -o`

 * Takes a single word string input.
 This will define the output file name.
 This option is to be combined with the `--mode/-m` argument.
 Please note that this option **DOES NOT** require an extension type.
-For instance, if you need an SVG output with the name `nobody.svg`, the --output flag should be set as `nobody` and not `nobody.svg`. the default value is `stats`
+For instance, if you need an SVG output with the name `nobody.svg`, the --output flag should be set as `nobody` and not `nobody.svg`. the default value is `stats`.

+`--logging / -l`

+* Stores the value as `True` if called, does not require any argument.
+When logging is set, all the logs from start to end / mentioned weeks will be pulled from datagrepper and dumped into a text file according to the naming convention.

 #### File naming convention